-Stress can impact heavily on your physical and mental health.
-Our innate and primeval fight/flight response is stretched to the limit due to today’s relentless modern-day stressors.
+Stress and anxiety can impact heavily on your physical and mental health.
+Our innate and primeval fight or flight response is stretched to the limit due to today’s relentless modern-day stressors.
 Ensure your happiness and health by recognising the causes of your stress and implementing ways to rediscover your inner peace.

 When stress and anxiety are mentioned to me I have this mental cartoon of a red, distorted face that discharges smoke from its ears and is about to explode.
 Reality, of course, is quite different because nowadays even a serene face could be hiding a highly-stressed person that is just trying to cope with everyday hassles.